 They’ll also fill us in on a controversial proposal that would allow food stamps to be used to purchase fast food from Yum!
 Brands restaurants.
 Then we’ll join our colleagues at The Easter Standard, live from Keeneland with a conversation about the future of Kentucky’s racing industry, with the presidents of Keeneland, Turfway, and Churchill Downs.

+From Emily Boyer, Kentucky Public Radio/WEKU, Richmond Thoroughbred sales at Keeneland are feeling the pinch of the poor economy.
 Yearling sales that ended Monday totaled about $190 million, down from last year’s $313 million.
 Spokespeson Jim William says Keeneland saw even less revenue because of a reduced commission rate.
 Williams says normally the rate… Continue reading Keeneland Yearling Sales Drop Sharply